 Where: Grouse Mountain, 6400 Nancy Greene Way, North Vancouver

-This iconic holiday lights display at St. Paul’s Hospital is celebrating 20 years of its annual fundraising campaign.
+This iconic holiday lights display at St. Paul’s Hospital returns with its annual fundraising campaign, which always manages to stop passerbys.
 Its mesmerizing installation takes six weeks to build, and features over 10 kilometres of lights, 100,000 bulbs, and hundreds of sponsored stars.
 Donations to the St. Paul’s Foundation can be made online.

 Where: St. Paul’s Hospital, 1081 Burrard Street